 Because occupations involving physical labor dominate the local economy, Princeton is generally considered to be a blue-collar town.
 40.26% of the Princeton workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Princeton is a city of sales and office workers, farmers, fishers, or foresters, and professionals.
 There are especially a lot of people living in Princeton who work in farm management occupations (16.88%), office and administrative support (9.65%), and management occupations (9.09%).

-Princeton’s overall crime rate ranks among the lowest in the nation, making it a very safe place to live.
+Overall, Princeton’s crime rate is one of the lowest in the nation, which makes a great place to live if safety is an important concern.

-The education level of Princeton citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
-19.37% of adults 25 and older in Princeton have a college degree.
+The percentage of adults in Princeton who are college-educated is close to the national average for all communities of 21.84%: 19.37% of the adults in Princeton have a bachelor's degree or advanced degree.

 The per capita income in Princeton in 2022 was $23,783, which is lower middle income relative to Missouri, and low income relative to the rest of the US.
 This equates to an annual income of $95,132 for a family of four.
 However, Princeton contains both very wealthy and poor people as well.